BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 To get started with the E-Model building pipeline
 =================================================

-This section will talk about the E-Model building pipeline which for now contains e-features extraction, optimisation and e-model analysis.
+This section is divided into two parts: the first offers a concise guide on using the E-Model building pipeline with local storage `Running using python with local storage`_, while the second provides an in-depth tutorial on running it via Slurm `Running the example using Slurm (e.g. on BB5)`_.
 If you only wish to export a e-model that was built using the pipeline to hoc, you can jump to the subsection `Exporting the models`_.

 Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.